Best Private Health Insurance in Canada (2026): Top Plans Compared

 than industry average2

 Freedom to Choose Select Plus by Canada Life is an overall excellent option, if a little pricey.
-It offers generous prescription drug and paramedical coverage, although the former doesn’t cover pre-existing conditions or prescriptions, and the latter is spoiled by a $40 per-visit limit.
+It offers generous prescription drug and paramedical coverage, although the former doesn’t cover pre-existing conditions or prescriptions, and the latter is limited by a $40 per-visit cap.
 Young applicants looking for protection against a pricey diagnosis can’t do better, but they can find cheaper.

 Pros